sieloffs/sieloffs.github.io/about.md

 ## What I’m Interested In

 - Sports analytics (MLB, NASCAR, NHL)
-- Fantasy Sports/Gambling (I haven't figured out how to beat Vegas yet)
+- Fantasy Sports and Sports Betting (Still trying to figure out how to consistently beat Vegas...)
--
+- Sports Science and keeping athletes on the field

 ---

-## Long-Term Goals

-My long-term goal is to contribute to the sports analytics industry either in a team, league, or media setting where data can directly influence strategy, performance evaluation, and fan understanding of the game.

-I’m especially interested in roles where I can combine technical modeling with real world sports decision making.

----

-## Outside of Work
+## Interstests Outside of Work

 When I’m not working with data, I’m usually:

-- Riding my bike or at the gym
-- Watching some of favorite teams
+### Watching some of favorite teams

 <p align="left">
   <img src="images/Brewers 1.png" width="100" style="margin: 10px;">